 4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.
-They will be given a copy of our school's safeguarding policy along with the Staff Code of Conduct, Part One of 'Keeping Children Safe in Education' DfE (2018); and informed who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
+They will be given a copy of our school's:

+- 1. Safeguarding /Child Protection Policy - 2.
+Staff Code of Conduct, Whistleblowing procedures - 3.
+Behaviour Policy - 4.
+Part One of 'Keeping Children Safe in Education' DfE (2019);

+Staff will be informed who our Designated Safeguarding Lead (DSL) and Deputy DSLs are, and the role of the DSL.

 All staff are expected to read these key documents and fully understand their responsibility.
-They will also be provided with the school's recording procedures.
+They will also be provided with information about the school's recording procedures.